hivemq/mqtt-cli/docs/01_quick_start.md

-  pub, publish    Publish a message to a list of topics sub, subscribe  Subscribe an mqtt client to a list of topics shell, sh       Starts MqttCLI in shell mode, to enable interactive mode with further sub commands.
+  pub, publish    Publish a message to a list of topics sub, subscribe  Subscribe an mqtt client to a list of topics shell, sh       Starts MqttCLI in shell mode, to enable interactive mode with further sub commands. test            Tests the specified broker on different MQTT feature support and prints the results
 ```

 ## Synopsis